acoustic-content-samples/sample-wch-conversation-core/README.md

 `ChatActionButton` define Quick Replies you can add to Slack and Facebook (and potentially your custom developed chatbot).
 They offer a convenient mechanism to offer your user common answers.

+### Deploying to Bluemix

+If you want to upload your application to bluemix you can use `npx chatcreds push -b` to automatically create and `npx chatcreds push -bU` to update all custom credentials (for WCH, Geolocation API, ...) in Bluemix.
+Make sure to reference the custom created services in your manifest.yml.

 ## Plugins

 The following list give a short overview over all used plugins in the wch-conversation-core.
 This is mostly interesting if you want to create custom plugins to alter the behavior.